 During such a program, complete two leg-strengthening workouts each week.
 One workout should focus on the glutes and hamstrings and the second on the quadriceps and calves.
 Space the workouts at least three days apart in your plan, such as hamstrings and glutes on Monday and quadriceps and calves on Thursday.
-Perform aerobic exercise four or five days a week to achieve fat loss, recommends the Physical Activity Guidelines for Americans.
+Perform aerobic exercise for 150 to 300 minutes a week to achieve fat loss, recommends the Physical Activity Guidelines for Americans.

 Train your glutes and hamstrings with exercises such as the straight-leg deadlift, weighted bridge, standing cable hip extension, leg curl and walking lunge.
 Train your quadriceps and calves with the barbell squat, leg press, bench step-up, leg extension, standing calf raise and seated calf raise.

 Month One: Conditioning

 Focus on conditioning and improving muscular endurance during the first month.
 Do two sets of 12 to 15 repetitions of each exercise during the first two weeks of training, then increase to three sets.
 Limit rest periods between sets to 30 to 60 seconds.
 Aim to complete 30 minutes of aerobic exercise four or five days a week.
 Perform aerobic sessions either after your leg workouts or on the days you're not training your legs.

 Month Two: Hypertrophy

 Focus on increasing muscle mass in the second month by increasing the weight and decreasing the repetitions for each exercise.
 Select a weight at which muscle failure occurs between six and 12 repetitions.
 Perform three sets, resting 60 to 90 seconds between each set.
-Increase the weight when you're able to complete more that 12 repetitions with relative ease.
+Increase the weight when you're able to complete more than 12 repetitions with relative ease.
 Decrease the weight if you cannot complete at least six repetitions.
 Increase the duration of your aerobic exercise by 10 to 15 minutes so you do cardio 40 to 45 minutes five times a week.

 Month Three: Strength and Power